LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W01-D2-AgileProjectMgmt.md

 ### Sprint Review Meeting

+This meeting happens at the end of the sprint, after you have finished the coding for the sprint and published a new version of the app.

-Meeting with client, aka "product owner" (or testers for game dev).
+This is primarily a meeting with client, aka "product owner".

 - Team presents what it accomplished during the sprint.
 - Typically takes the form of a demo of new features or underlying architecture.